Operational Procedures for Using Computing Resources at the University of Southern California

 Section 2.
 Password Changes

 In order to provide account and system security, ITS requires that passwords be changed on a regular basis.
-At this time, the system automatically requests that passwords are changed every six months.
+At this time, the system automatically requests that passwords are changed every twelve months for most users.
+Users with privileged access to administrative systems or systems containing sensitive information may be required to change their passwords more frequently.

 If you are on a UNIX system, know your correct password, and would like to change it, you can do this yourself by logging into your account and typing the UNIX command